-To use this function, set the AUTO DRAW soft key to OFF.
+Set the AUTO DRAW soft key to OFF.

 Select a word in a block: Press the arrow keys repeatedly until the highlight is on the desired word

 Select a block with the arrow keys

 The word that is highlighted in the new block is the same as the one you selected previously.